Jimpachnet/TMA4220_project_1/README.md

 * matplotlib
 * numpy
 * tqdm
-With 'pip' these packages can be installed by using
+With '''pip''' these packages can be installed by using
-'$ pip install -r requirements.txt'
+'''$ pip install -r requirements.txt'''
 ## Execution
 The program is started by executing the main file located in the root.
 Without any arguments passed, the software will conduct an error analysis for the Helmholtz problem.
 ### Arguments